-4 Formal PWG Standards-track Process
+4. Formal PWG Standards-track Process

 Standards development consists of the progression of documents used to define and articulate standards.
 PWG project documents consist of the Charter, a set of Requirements, Working Drafts, Candidate Standards and the Standard, itself.
-Publication of completed PWG Candidate Standards, Standards and Best Practice documents requires Last Call and Formal Approval as described in Section 8.
+Publication of completed PWG Candidate Standards, Standards, and Best Practice documents requires Last Call and Formal Approval as described in Section 8.
 Technical briefs and proposals relating to a standard, while helpful and encouraged, are not treated as formal documents and do not require Last Call or Formal Approval.
-The life cycle and organization of PWG standards-track and other project documents is defined below.
-For current best practice on the formulation of file namespace and file path names see ftp://ftp.pwg.org/pub/pwg/informational/pwg-document-namespace-policy.pdf
+The life cycle and organization of PWG standards-track and other project documents are defined below.
+For current best practice on the formulation of file namespace and file path names see Section 7.